Examples of Verbal Abuse Early In A Relationship

 - In what world does buying that make sense?

-- You handle the finances for now; I’ll step in when things go to hell.
+- Fine.
+You handle your finances.
+Let me know when things go to hell.

-- How dare you spread around our personal family business!
+- How dare you spread around our private business!

 - Let me do the talking; people listen to men.